-Healthcare marketing trends know how to approach potential customers with both intelligence and friendliness.
+Healthcare marketers know how to approach potential customers with both intelligence and friendliness.
 Here are ten healthcare marketing trends that you should be aware of that will help you make informed decisions before committing to a product.

 What region you’re living in will be a major factor in what is sold to you.
 For example, residents in dry and hot Arizona would not be a great market for snow tires.
 In this same way, healthcare marketers collect data of a specific region and offer them products based on consumer preferences.